Matter ejections behind the highs and lows of the transitional millisecond pulsar PSR J1023+0038: Observations and data analysis

 \subsection{HST (Night\,1)}

-The Space Telescope Imaging Spectrograph (STIS; \citealt{woodgate98}) on board {\it HST} observed \src\ for 4750\,s using the near UV Multi-Anode Micro-channel Array detector (NUV-MAMA) in TIME-TAG mode (time resolution of 125\,$\mu$s); the data were collected with the G230L grating equipped with a 52\arc\ $\times$ 0.2 slit with a spectral resolution of $\sim$500 over the nominal range (first order).
+The Space Telescope Imaging Spectrograph (STIS; \citealt{woodgate98}) on board HST observed \src\ for 4750\,s using the Near-UV Multi-Anode Micro-channel Array (NUV-MAMA) detector in TIME-TAG mode (time resolution of 125\,$\mu$s); the data were collected with the G230L grating equipped with a 52\arc\ $\times$ 0.2 slit with a spectral resolution of $\sim$500 over the nominal range (first order).
 The data analysis procedure that we adopted is the same as that described by \cite{miravalzanon22}.
-In summary, we used the \texttt{stis$\_$photons} package\footnote{\url{https://github.com/Alymantara/stis_photons}} to correct the position of the slit channels and to assign the wavelengths to each time of arrival (ToA).
-We selected ToAs belonging to channels 993--1005 of the slit and in the 165--310\,nm wavelength interval to isolate the source signal.
+In summary, we used the \texttt{stis$\_$photons} package\footnote{\url{https://github.com/Alymantara/stis_photons}} to correct the position of the slit channels and to assign the wavelengths to each time of arrival.
+We selected times of arrival belonging to channels 993--1005 of the slit and in the 165--310\,nm wavelength interval to isolate the source signal.